 Health and social care organisations in Dorset may hold different sets of records about you, and not every organisation uses SystmOne.
 The Dorset Care Record is a confidential computer record that joins up all these different records to create one complete and up to-date record.
-Sharing appropriate information electronically to a single place, offers direct access for authorised health and social care professionals to provide as full a picture as possible of your history, needs, support and service contacts.
+This provides direct access for authorised health and social care professionals to obtain as full a picture as possible of your history, needs, support and service contacts.

 If you do not wish your information to be shared in this way, you will need to opt-out of the Dorset Care Record.
-You can do this by contacting the Privacy Officer on the DCR website.
-The Dorset Care Record have their own Privacy Notice, available on the website.
+You can do this by contacting the Data Protection Officer (details provided on the DCR website Dorset Care Record (dorsetcouncil.gov.uk)).
+There is a Privacy Notice for the Dorset Care Record which sets out how they use your information.